 - What can I do to help reduce my carbon emissions?

 As of March 2011 Wiltshire Council has adopted a Carbon Management Plan (CMP).
 The CMP is a 5 year plan of how we can reduce carbon dioxide emissions from our buildings and operations.
 The plan pledges to save 11,800 tonnes of CO2 annually by end of March 2014 (equivalent to 20% of the council’s carbon footprint for 2008/09).
 This challenging target will require us to change how all parts of the council do their business.
-It places the council firmly at the forefront of the fight against climate change and will enable us to lead others to follow our example to a low carbon future.
+It places us firmly at the forefront of the fight against climate change and will enable us to lead others to follow our example to a low carbon future

 The investment projects have initially been targeted at facilities where there is certainty regarding the future of the facility and where there are significant and cost-effective opportunities for energy saving.
 This has resulted in certain areas being targeted more than others and the distribution of projects will change as the level of certainty increases regarding the future of sites.